-Figure 17 and Table 16 identify locations that are Approaching Congestion, Congested, or Extremely Congested in Existing Year 2021 or Horizon Year 2026.
-The table also includes volume-to-maximum service volume (V/MSV) ratios and volume-to-capacity (V/C) ratios for these corridors.
+The map in Figure 17 depicts the overall congestion on the CMP network during the 2021 to 2026 timeframe based on the earliest year in which the highest level of congestion occurs.
+Figure 17 is based on the information included in Table 16, which identifies the locations on the network that are Approaching Congestion, Congested, or Extremely Congested in Existing Year 2021 or Horizon Year 2026.
+Table 16 also includes volume-to-maximum service volume (V/MSV) ratios and volume-to-capacity (V/C) ratios for these corridors.
+Additionally, those corridors for which a funded or unfunded project has been identified to study or construct improvements by either FDOT, Marion County, the City of Ocala, or the TPO and additional study is recommended for short-term congestion mitigation are noted in Table 16.

-The table identifies corridors for which a funded or unfunded project has been identified to study or construct improvements by either FDOT, Marion County, the City of Ocala, or the TPO and additional study is recommended for short-term congestion mitigation.
 The following segments represent those for which no such project has been identified to date: